julienlevasseur/jekyll-theme-basically-basic/_posts/2017-12-15-how_to_orchestrate_docker_apps_with_nomad.md

 ---
-title: How to orchestrate Docker Apps with Nomad exerpt
+title: "How to orchestrate Docker Apps with Nomad" exerpt
 tags:
   - nomad